BessieChen/Coursera_Deep_Learning/README.md

 I learnt more advanced optimization methods that can speed up learning and perhaps even get me to a better final value for the cost function.
 Having a good optimization algorithm can be the difference between waiting days vs. just a few hours to get a good result.

 ### TensorFlow Tutorial
-How we can use some existing frameworks that allow you to build neural networks more easily.
-Machine learning frameworks like TensorFlow, PaddlePaddle, Torch, Caffe, Keras, and many others can speed up your machine learning development significantly.
+How we can use some existing frameworks that allow me to build neural networks more easily.
+Machine learning frameworks like TensorFlow, PaddlePaddle, Torch, Caffe, Keras, and many others can speed up my machine learning development significantly.
 All of these frameworks also have a lot of documentation, which we should feel free to read.
 In this assignment, I learnt the following in TensorFlow:
 * Initialize variables
-* Start your own session
+* Start my own session
 * Train algorithms
 * Implement a Neural Network

 ### Convolutional Neural Networks: Step by Step
 Implementing convolutional (CONV) and pooling (POOL) layers in numpy, including both forward propagation and (optionally) backward propagation.

 ### Convolutional Neural Networks: Application
 * Implement helper functions that will use when implementing a TensorFlow model